-The algebraic counterpart of the Factorization Conjecture~\ref{conj_main_6_plus_2}, which is the focus of \ref{item_G2}, is best phrased in terms of what we call the \emph{modules of leading terms}.
+The algebraic counterpart of the Factorisation Conjecture~\ref{conj_main_6_plus_2}, which is the focus of \ref{item_G2}, is best phrased in terms of what we call the \emph{modules of leading terms}.
 We introduce and study these objects in \S\ref{sec_Koly_Sys_Dec_4_18_05_2021} in great generality.
-We remark that the Selmer groups relevant to our factorization problem will not be all torsion, and as a result, the algebraic counterpart of Conjecture~\ref{conj_main_6_plus_2} will not involve only the characteristic ideals of Selmer groups.
-This is unlike the scenario considered in \cite{palvannan_factorization} (see \S\ref{subsubsec_2022_05_21_1103} for a relevant discussion) and it is another reflection of the \emph{irregularity} of the factorization problem we consider in this paper.
+We remark that the Selmer groups relevant to our factorisation problem will not be all torsion, and as a result, the algebraic counterpart of Conjecture~\ref{conj_main_6_plus_2} will not involve only the characteristic ideals of Selmer groups.
+This is unlike the scenario considered in \cite{palvannan_factorization} (see \S\ref{subsubsec_2022_05_21_1103} for a relevant discussion), and it is another reflection of the \emph{irregularity} of the factorisation problem we consider in this paper.

-We establish the algebraic analogue of our Factorization Conjecture~\ref{conj_main_6_plus_2} in great generality.
-Our result in this vein is recorded as Theorem~\ref{thm_main_8_4_4_factorization_intro} (see also Theorem~\ref{thm_main_8_4_4_factorization} in the main body of our article).
+We establish the algebraic analogue of our Factorisation Conjecture~\ref{conj_main_6_plus_2} in great generality.
+Our result in this vein is recorded as Theorem~\ref{thm_main_8_4_4_factorisation_intro} (see also Theorem~\ref{thm_main_8_4_4_factorisation} in the main body of our article).
 It is worth noting that ${\rm Log}_{\omega_\f}({\rm BK}_{\f}^\dagger)$ (which encodes, as we remarked earlier, derivatives of $p$-adic $L$-functions) makes an appearance also in this statement, and it underscores the relevance of the modules of leading terms.

-In our companion article~\cite{BC_Part2}, we establish further evidence for the validity of the Factorization Conjecture~\ref{conj_main_6_plus_2}, proving it fully when $\g$ has CM by an imaginary quadratic field $K$.
+In our companion article~\cite{BC_Part2}, we establish further evidence for the validity of the Factorisation Conjecture~\ref{conj_main_6_plus_2}, proving it fully when $\g$ has CM by an imaginary quadratic field $K$.
 In future work, we will also treat a similar problem in the context of automorphic form on ${\rm GSp}_4\times {\rm GL}_2 \times {\rm GL}_2$.